Labour to Target Private Schools to Gain Public Support, But Have They Thought It Through?

 The post Labour Steps up Defence of Controversial Tax Proposal first appeared on Edge Media.

-Featured Image Credit: Shutterstock / Monkey Business Images.
+Featured Image Credit: Shutterstock / Martin Suker.

 Grant Gallacher is a seasoned writer with expertise in politics and impactful daily news.
 His work, deeply rooted in addressing issues that resonate with a wide audience, showcases an unwavering commitment to bringing forth the stories that matter.
 He is also known for satirical writing and stand up comedy.